pattern-lab/patternlab-node/README.md

 # Pattern Lab

-This monorepo contains the core of Pattern Lab / Node and all related engines, UI kits, plugins and utilities.
+This monorepo contains the core of Pattern Lab / Node and all related engines, UI kits, plugins, and utilities.
 Pattern Lab helps you and your team build thoughtful, pattern-driven user interfaces using atomic design principles.

 If you'd like to see what a front-end project built with Pattern Lab looks like, check out this [online demo of Pattern Lab output](https://demo.patternlab.io/).